insourceasia/insourceasia.github.io/insource/content/usecase/recruitment.md

 ## Conclusion

-InSource Langflow is a powerful AI assistant that can revolutionize the recruitment process by automating time-consuming tasks and ensuring that the best candidates are matched with job descriptions.
-By leveraging the power of OpenAI's no-code flow based on Langchain, InSource Langflow can help recruiters like Jane streamline their recruitment process, save time and resources, and ultimately find the right candidates for their job openings.
+InSource Flow is a powerful AI assistant that can revolutionize the recruitment process by automating time-consuming tasks and ensuring that the best candidates are matched with job descriptions.
+By leveraging the power of OpenAI's no-code flow based on Langchain, InSource Flow can help recruiters like Jane streamline their recruitment process, save time and resources, and ultimately find the right candidates for their job openings.